neonvixie/individual-formative-project/README.md

 - `stroke`, `boreratio`, `compressionratio`, `peakrpm`: These are technical engineering details that contribute to performance, but their direct, standalone correlation with the final sale price is often weak.
 The effects of these are better captured by the more holistic measures of horsepower and enginesize.

 ## Project Plan
-The data was obtained from Kaggle and the project was split into two parts: data cleaning and data analysis.
+The data was obtained from Kaggle and the project was split into two parts: data cleaning and data analysis. `data_cleaning.ipynb` notebook cleans the data and encodes it for machine learning, outputting two files: `CarPrice_cleaned.csv` and `CarPrice_encoded.csv`.
+The former one is then used in the `data_visualization.ipynb` notebook.

 ## The rationale to map the business requirements to the Data Visualizations
 The data visualization in this project focuses heavily on the relationship between the price and different variables.